byuflowlab/CCBlade.jl/docs/src/howto.md

 ## Computing Derivatives

 The code is written in a generic enough way to allow for algorithmic differentiation through the entirety of the code.
 This derivative workflow is not embeded in the package for a few reasons: 1) there are many different possible input/output combinations and trying to handle the most general cases would create a lot of extra data that may not be of interest, 2) there are many different AD packages one might want to use, 3) the code is often connected to others and one might want to AD a longer chain than just around CCBlade.
 In any case, setting this is up is not too difficult.
-Below is an example using `ForwardDiff` and `ReverseDiff`.
+Below is an example using `ForwardDiff` and `ReverseDiff` (note that ReverseDiff currently has an issue with concatenation so you must use version 1.2.0 for this example).

 First, let's import some needed packages.